 This post may contain affiliate links.

-After all, the whole purpose of this blog is to teach your children how to THRIVE in the world they are growing up in, which means teaching them how to have self-control and guard their hearts when it comes to using screens.
+After all, the whole purpose of this blog is to teach your children how to THRIVE in the world they are growing up in, which means teaching them how to have self-control and guard their minds when it comes to using screens.

 As parents, we can do anything and everything to protect them from the dangers of this world, but you and I both know, this is not sustainable.
 They WILL be exposed to inappropriate content.
 They WILL experience hardships and might become addicted to things.
 And it’s our job to help them navigate through, not keep them from the difficulties life will bring.